Day 1: Bali (Hotel Night)

 Breakfast, Lunch, and Dinner included.

-Day 4: Pulau Padaidori, Papua
+Day 4: Pulau Padaidori, Rusbasbedar Isl, Papua

 Pulau Padaidori is one of a cluster of tiny, mostly uninhabited islands and atolls off the northern Papuan coast.
 This remote stop combines secluded Pacific Rim beaches with a rich, protected marine ecosystem in its calm sapphire waters, where schools of shimmering tropical fish weave amid colourful coral gardens.
 Mangrove forests shelter snakes and crabs in their twisted root systems and swaying coconut palms decorate white-sand beaches.